Tiednine-Dash/Command-Line-Flashcards/README.md

 # Command Line Flashcards
 Very simple program to simulate the use of flashcards within the command line.

-# Reason for making this
-Used quizlet and was charged to create more than a couple sets of flashcards, and I just think it'll be fun

 # How to use
 Compile the program with your favorite C++ compiler, Type your question entries in a file named "questions.txt" seperated by newlines in the same directory